patie229/DBMS_02/README.md

 binary diagram file?
 What practical consequence does this have for a team?

 > *Your answer:*
+>
+> No, this would not be possible with a binary diagram file.
+Git cannot show meaningful differences or conflicts in binary files like PNG.
+As a result, team members would not be able to clearly see what each person changed, making merges more difficult and error-prone.
+With a text-based file like .puml, conflicts can be understood and resolved easily

 **Question C – Tag vs. branch for releases:**
 You tagged a specific commit as `v1.0.0` rather than pushing to a branch called